Music & Theatre (MTF)

 MTF 170 Special Topics & Indep Study (3 credits)

 Student majors may pursue investigation of topics beyond those listed in the catalog.
-Major GPA of 3.0 required, as is prior approval by the chair and faculty mentor.
+Prior approval by the chair and faculty mentor is required.
 Course number dependent on relevant level of coursework.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 186 Acting for the Camera (3 credits)